McShelby/hugo-theme-relearn/README.md

 ## Releasing

-Somewhat work-in-progress steps to release with [gren](https://github.com/github-tools/github-release-notes)
+We are using [gren](https://github.com/github-tools/github-release-notes) to generate the changelog and releasenotes automatically.

+In the latest gren release (0.17.3) is a bug in the date generation.
+Therefore we are using a historical but correct version directly thru `npx`.

+Once:

+- Generate API Token as described in grens [README.md](https://github.com/github-tools/github-release-notes)
+- On Windows do `setx GREN_GITHUB_TOKEN <API TOKEN>` and restart your shell

+Per release:

-- Check all MRs assigned to the milestone are closed or pushed back to another release
+- Close all issues of the milestone or push them back to an open milestone
 - Close the milestone
-- Check merged MRs on the milestone have a tag (Bug, Enhancement, etc.)
 - Tag and push the repo

   ```shell